SpenceKonde/DxCore/megaavr/extras/Ref_Serial.md

 That *should* be all that is needed to use Synchronous mode.
 Note however that this mode has not been tested.
 There is one potential issue - they specify that the low 6 bits of the baud register are not used and should be written as zero.
 Serial won't do that.
 It is not clear whether those bits, if non-zero, will cause problems or not.
 If you have problems operating as sync master (probably taking the form of clock generation problems), I would suggest trying `USARTn.BAUD &= 0xFFC0;` after Serial.begin.
 If it was broken, and that fixed it, or if you have experience with this mode, please let me know so that I can update this document.

-In Syncronous USART mode, the master will *continually* generate a clock signal, permitting the slave to communicate at any time. (unless you call serial.end, or set the pin to input; if you do things like that, make sure that you leave the pin in the idle state - that is, that it is either pulled down (with an external resistor) if the pin is not inverted, or pulled up (can use internal pullup) if it is)
+In Synchronous USART mode, the master will *continually* generate a clock signal, permitting the slave to communicate at any time. (unless you call serial.end, or set the pin to input; if you do things like that, make sure that you leave the pin in the idle state - that is, that it is either pulled down (with an external resistor) if the pin is not inverted, or pulled up (can use internal pullup) if it is)

 If operating as slave, if the master does not provide a clock signal, you will eventually fill the TX buffer.
 At this point the next character you attempt to write will hang.
 Check Serial.availableForWrite() before writing to it to ensure that there is room to first if you think this could be an issue.
 Nothing prevents you from combining incongruous options like Open Drain, Loopback, or RS485 mode with SYNC mode; you will get whatever behavior Microchip saw fit to provide when that combination of bits is set - though Open Drain would only apply to the TX pin (it requires setting TX as input) - it might work as slave (does that mean a 2 wire clock + bidirectional data mode is possible?
 Probably, if you for some reason wanted that - though I haven't even tested sync mode without any wacky options).